tatuylonen/wiktextract/README.md

 for details.

-Credit and linking to the project's web site and/or citing any future papers on the project would be appreciated.
+Credit and linking to the project's web site and/or citing any future papers on the project would be highly appreciated.